Sofapaka F.C.

-Sofapaka Football Club (Sofapaka: Sote kama Familia kwa Pamoja Kuafikia Azimio – Kiswahili: We as a Family together to achieve a goal) is a football club, based in Wundanyi, Taita Taveta County.
-They play their home games at the Wundanyi Stadium (also Known as Dawson Mwanyumba Stadium).
+Sofapaka Football Club (Sofapaka: Sote kama Familia kwa Pamoja Kuafikia Azimio – Kiswahili: We as a Family together to achieve a goal) is a football club, based in CHEBUNYO, BOMET COUNTY.
+They play their home games at the Chebunyo stadium (also Known as jurists stadium).

 History

 The club originates from the men's fellowship of the MAOS Ministries football team founded in 2002, which took part in inter-church competitions.
 In 2004, Elly Kalekwa took over the team and formed Sofapaka, and eventually joined the Nationwide league.
 The team won the President's Cup in 2007, while still playing in the Nationwide League.

 The team's shirt sponsor is Betika, a sports betting company in Kenya.